dflock/duncanlock.net/content/draft-posts/tech/compendium-of-reddit-automatons.rst

     Jiffy!
 0:07-0:12

-The bot will replay with an imgur link to an animated gif of that video, for the time period you specified.
+The bot will reply with an imgur link to an animated GIF of that video, for the time period you specified.

 Bitip
 ------------------------------